quarkiverse/quarkus-apicurio-registry-client/README.md

 This Quarkus extension provides the REST client dependency to interact with Apicurio Registry allowing your Quarkus applications to compile to native and still interact with Apicurio Registry.

-This Quarkus extension is meant to be used with Apicurio Registry 1.x libraries (such as `io.apicurio:apicurio-registry-utils-serde`), especially with the 1.3.x releases that use Retrofit.
+This Quarkus extension is meant to be used with Apicurio Registry 1.3.x libraries (such as `io.apicurio:apicurio-registry-utils-serde`) that use Retrofit.
 It is _not_ necessary for Apicurio Registry 2.x libraries (such as `io.apicurio:apicurio-registry-serdes-avro-serde`).

+If you use `quarkus-universe-bom` to manage Quarkus dependencies, make sure you explicitly manage Retrofit version to 2.9.0.
+Otherwise, `quarkus-universe-bom` will manage Retrofit to 2.5.0, which will cause native image compilation issues.

 ## Contributors ✨